gydlake/Slope-used-in-Origin/README.md

 References: https://www.originlab.com/doc/Quick-Help/Two-Points-Slope

-It is very helpful to my research work when analysising data in Origin.
+It is very helpful to my research work when analysing data in Origin.
 Hope it is useful to other researchers.